Why Do People Like Ultra Realistic Dildos? (And 4 Fun Ways to Play With Them)

 If you want to build more romantic connections with other people, try dating separately.
 It might be more emotionally challenging, but it’s also tremendously rewarding.
 You’ll have far more luck finding dates, particularly with experienced and skilled polyamorous people.
 When you free yourselves and your prospective partners from restrictive expectations, you’ll allow things to flourish naturally.
 You’ll also most likely treat other people, each other, and yourselves better.

-It’s also important to make sure you’re not using “dating separately” as a way to find a unicorn without seeming to be looking for one.
+It’s also important to make sure you’re not using “dating separately” as a way of looking for a unicorn without seeming to be looking for one.
 Presenting yourself as available for solo dating, only to spring your partner on your unsuspecting date with a view to getting them together too, is not ethical.

 Like the idea of both these relationship styles?
 Yes, you can be both polyamorous and a swinger!
 Plenty of people do both, or a mix of the two.
 There’s not even always a strict delineation.
 Polyam people can have casual sex, and swingers can have deep and romantic attachments.
-Non-monogamy is a spectrum and a world of options to choose from, not a set of rigid boxes into which you have to cram yourselves.
+Non-monogamy is a spectrum and a world of options to choose from.
+It’s not a set of rigid boxes into which you have to cram yourselves.

-There’s even the possibility that you can have a triad relationship without falling prey to these pitfalls and hurting someone in the process.
+There’s even the possibility that you can have a triad relationship without falling prey to these pitfalls and hurting someone.
 Plenty of people do.
 “No unicorn hunting” isn’t the same thing as “no triads.”
-But it won’t happen for you by going out with a laundry list of criteria and looking for a bi woman together.
+But it won’t happen for you by going out with a laundry list of criteria and looking for a bi woman to be your unicorn as a couple.
 If it happens, it’ll happen organically while you are out there doing your non-monogamous thing.

-And if it doesn’t happen?
+And if not?
 There are numerous other wonderful, fulfilling, and healthy ways to enjoy this thing we call non-monogamy.

 5 Great Reasons to Buy a Sex Doll

 We’ve been hearing a lot about sex dolls over the last few years.
 These anthropomorphic sex toys are designed to look and feel like a human body, or part of one.
 Some sex dolls encompass the entire body.
 Many more are torso-only or even just a specific body part such as a butt, pelvis and genitals, or pair of breasts.
 They may be made of silicone, or of another soft and flexible material such as TPE.
+For some people, sex dolls are a kink in and of themselves.

 (Sex dolls are distinguishable from sex robots.
 The latter refers to technology incorporating artificial intelligence that can mimic human-like behaviour in a more realistic way.
 True AI sex robots are still largely theoretical.)

-First, let me tell you a couple of things I do NOT believe.
 First, I do not believe there is an inherent ethical issue in the use of a sex doll, any more than I believe there is one with using a dildo, vibrator, or stroker.
 However realistic it may look, a sex doll is an inanimate object.
 It is not a person, it is not sentient, and I have not seen any compelling evidence to suggest that use of these toys leads to the mistreatment or dehumanisation of actual human partners.

 I also do not believe a doll can “replace” a human partner, any more than any other sex toy can.
 A toy or sex doll can give you sexual pleasure.
 That is its entire purpose!
 But it cannot hold you after sex, snuggle with you on the couch and watch movies, support your dreams, bring you soup when you’re sick, or take you out on cute dates.
 The differences between a sex doll and a human partner are so vast and obvious that to me, the idea of the former replacing the latter is just utterly absurd.